-Tada!
-Here’s an outlandishly cool ‘swimming pigs in Kit-kat cake, a tub with chocolate mud.
-What a great birthday cake!
-Oh, all that chocolate!!!
-I’m braking all ‘let’s eat healthy and lose weight’- rules and am posting the recipe for this delicious cake!
+Tada!!
+Here’s an outlandishly cool Kit-kat pigs in mud cake — swimming in a tub of chocolate mud!
+Oh, my, what a great birthday cake!
+All that chocolate!!!
+I am breaking all ‘let’s eat healthy and lose weight’- rules and am posting the recipe for this delicious cake!

 image credit: facebook.com/taartvanfiona ; upgraded by FineCraftGuild

-The other recipe teaches you how to transform this basic cake filling and make it into a fabulous birthday cake.
+- The second recipe teaches you how to transform this basic cake filling and make it into a fabulous birthday cake.
 It shows you how to make the chocolate cover and the fondant pigs.

-Tip: please do not copy/paste this recipe and post it on your blog.
+Tip: please do not copy/paste these recipes and post them on your blog.
 It’s bad karma.
 Instead, refer to this page here.
 Thank you so much.